mailcare/codeception-module-mailcare/README.md

 ### Configuration

 * url *optional* - API url of your mailcare server (default: https://mailix.xyz/api)
+* login *optional* - login of your mailcare server
+* password *optional* - password of your mailcare server
 * timeoutInSeconds *optional* - Waits up to n seconds for an email to be received (default: 30 seconds)

 #### Example